Student examines eye on practice mannequin

 Have a baccalaureate degree in nursing from an accredited university.

 If you have a degree in another field, you may be considered if you are a registered nurse (RN).
 You may need to complete up to an additional year of coursework before being admitted.
-Note: Registered practical nurses (RPNs) cannot apply.
+Note: Registered Practical and Registered Psychiatric nurses are not eligible to apply.

 Course requirements:

-You can apply while still taking these courses, but they must be finished by April, with grades submitted by May 15.
+For admission, courses must be finished by May 1st with grades submitted by May 15.

 Academic performance: